This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

-- Take your medicine every day at the same time to prevent seizures.
-Do not skip a dose.
+- Take your medicine every day at the same time.
+This will help prevent seizures.
 Use an alarm to help you remember to take your medicine.
 Do not skip any doses or take less than directed.

-- Identify and avoid your triggers , such as alcohol, drugs, flashing lights, or moving patterns.
+- Identify and avoid your seizure triggers.
+Common triggers include alcohol, drugs, flashing lights, and moving patterns.
 Talk to your healthcare provider if you need help to quit using drugs or drinking alcohol.

 - Drink plenty of liquids and eat a variety of healthy foods.
 Dehydration and poor nutrition can trigger a seizure.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Ask if you need to be on a special diet.
 Also ask how much liquid you need each day and which liquids are best for you.

-- Get plenty of sleep.
+- Set a sleep schedule.
 A lack of sleep is a powerful trigger of seizures in some people.
 Try to go to sleep and wake up at the same times every day.
 Keep your bedroom quiet and dark.
 Talk to your healthcare provider if you have trouble sleeping.

-How others can keep you safe if you have another seizure:
+What others can do to keep you safe if you have another seizure: